owtf/ptp/docs/source/contribute.rst

   :class:`list` of :class:`dict`.

 In order to keep it simple, we will not detail the implementations of these methods for our fake tool.
-We get the idea.

-All in all, we have our complete parser class for our wonderful `MytTool` tool.

 .. code-block:: python